Basspistol/basspistol.com/_posts/2020-11-30-yeah-we-take-bitcoins.md

 <iframe src="https://www.youtube-nocookie.com/embed/b-Wwsm4ptw0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen="" width="100%" height="315" frameborder="0"></iframe>

 For now, tossing your Satoshies at us will not give you anything else than cosmic tokens of eternal gratitude from the entire Outernational Music Syndicate.
-(Basically just good old fashion karma from a few passionate music-makers, if you like.)
+(Basically just good old fashion thanks from a few passionate music-makers, if you like.)
 However, we are exploring ways of rewarding supporters and to effectively and automatically distribute the donations equally among the Artists members of the musical syndicate.

 Watch this space\!